neondatabase/website/content/docs/introduction/billing.md

 | AWS            | Israel (Tel Aviv)        | Written data    | $0.09600  | GiB            |
 | AWS            | Israel (Tel Aviv)        | Data transfer   | $0.09000  | GiB            |

-\* A _Compute-hour_ is based on a compute size with 1 Compute Unit (CU), which is 1 vCPU and 4 GB of RAM.
+\* A _Compute-hour_ is based on a compute size of 1 Compute Unit (CU), which is 1 vCPU and 4 GB of RAM.
 Neon's smallest compute size is .25 CU (.25 vCPU and 1GB of RAM), which would be billed at 1/4 of a _Compute-hour_.
 Neon supports compute sizes ranging from .25 CU (.25 vCPU and 1 GB of RAM) to 7 CUs (7 vCPU and 28 GB of RAM).
 If you require larger computes, contact [Sales](https://neon.tech/contact-sales).

 ## Pricing calculators